open-devsecops/lab-infra-setup/README.md

 Incorporating DevSecOps and CI/CD practices into academic curricula prepares students to meet the demands of modern software engineering, making them valuable assets to the industry from the outset.

-For a detailed understanding of the current market needs that our curriculum addresses, refer to our [market research](research/market-research.md).
+For a detailed understanding of the current market needs that our curriculum addresses, refer to our [Market Research](research/market-research.md).

 ## Why DevSecOps and CI/CD in Academia? 🎓💻
 The tech world is rapidly evolving, and with it, the requirements of the software industry are changing at an unprecedented pace.
 Traditional academic curricula often lag behind, particularly in areas like DevSecOps and CI/CD practices.
 This creates a significant skills gap for graduates entering the industry, who find themselves unprepared for the demands of modern software development and deployment.
 Key insights from our research highlight this disconnect: